 Many entrepreneurs consider serving as their own registered agent.
 While this can save you some money over hiring a professional service, there are a number of drawbacks to this decision.

 The education industry is without a doubt slow to adapt to changing conditions and in particular adapting to new technology.
 It takes a very convincing argument to get educational institutions to take on new ideas and pay out for new technology.
-Generally, education staff and even students are often expected to provide their own technology rather than expect their employer or education provider to pay out and provide much needed equipment that may help learners progress into the modern world.

 Are you starting your own LLC or Corporation?
 If so, you may already know that your state will require your company to designate a registered agent.
 There are many misconceptions and misunderstandings about what a registered agent is and what role they play in a business.